 Or a sandwich at the deli, if you’ve ever worked at a deli.
 Same same.

 Tie it with twine.
 Buy some cute colored twine, or use whatever string you have in your house, it’s all good.
 Tie that also like you would tie a present.
-Not like you would tie a deli sandwich, unless you actually are in fact Martha Stewart.
-If you don’t feel particularly dexterous get someone to help hold the packet while you tie it.
+It’s not like you would tie a deli sandwich unless you actually are, in fact, Martha Stewart.
+If you don’t feel particularly dexterous, get someone to help hold the packet while you tie it.

 Kids can measure and stir and use the mixer if they are old enough.
 They can roll the gingersnap dough into balls and then roll the balls in the sugar and lightly flatten them on the baking sheet.
 This provides a lovely teaching moment to talk about how to handle certain foods gently.

 - Chocolate, Peanut and Pretzel No-Bake Haystack Cookies